By Linda Worton Jackson

 Author’s note: Last week, I collaborated with Overproof to present a webinar about how businesses in the hospitality and beverage alcohol industry could better prepare for the legal and economic impacts of COVID-19.
 The information below was included in that webinar as well as additional insights.
 You can view a recorded version of the presentation here.

-While there is a lot of uncertainty surrounding COVID-19 and its subsequent impacts on individuals and businesses, what we do know is that the federal government, along with state and local governments, and charities, are all stepping up to help provide relief to those in need.
-Here is what you need to know about relief for businesses.
+There is a lot of uncertainty surrounding COVID-19 and its subsequent impacts on individuals and businesses.
+What we do know is that the federal, state and local governments, charities, are all stepping up to help.
+They are providing relief to those in need, so here is what you need to know about government relief for businesses.

 Immediate Relief Measures

-The federal government has already taken some actions to provide immediate relief.
-For example, tax day has been moved from April 15 to July 15th, so businesses do not have to file an extension.
+The federal government has already taken some actions to provide immediate relief measures for businesses.
+For example, tax day is now July 15th instead of April 15, so businesses do not have to file an extension.
 There are also tax credits available for small to midsize employers.
 Be sure to talk to your accountant about these credits and other potential ways to save on or put off taxes.
 Additionally, your business may have changed since last year and you may now be eligible for new opportunities.